ClimbingLeo/chenyuyan.github.io/index-cs.md

 Based on this model, we investigate the electrical breakdown property of PI samples with various thicknesses.
 It is found that similar mechanism modulates the breakdown behavior of PI and simulations results are better fit than the space charge electrical breakdown (SCEB) model.
 Relating results and comparison can be found in [Thickness-Dependent DC Electrical Breakdown of Polyimide Modulated by Charge Transport and Molecular Displacement.](#)

 This model can further be applied to the charge transport in other systems, not limiting to insulation material system, since regularity of charge behavior exists in any system with external electrical field applied.
 Currently, in our research group, this model is also modified and utilized in field of ultra high thermal conductivity and carrier migration in solid battery.
-In the future, it is promising to combine this model of machine learning to determine more accurate probability of charge behavior so that it can more closely reveal the charge migratiojn property in the system, Also, the dimension of charge transport can be extended to 3D to show a tridimensional picture of its motion property.
+In the future, it is promising to combine this model of machine learning to determine more accurate probability of charge behavior so that it can more closely reveal the charge migration property in the system, Also, the dimension of charge transport can be extended to 3D to show a tridimensional picture of its motion property.

 **Dielectric property simulation of insulating material**